thomasclarke1969/documentation/integration/ios/concepts.md

 **Additional Features**

 * **Message Read and Delivery Receipts**

  For one on one Conversations, or small group Conversations, it makes sense to show the current state of a given message.
-LayerKit keeps track of whether a Message has been sent, and if it has, which Participants in the Conversation have synced that Message (marked as `Delivered`).
+LayerKit keeps track of whether a Message has been sent, and if it has, which Participants in the Conversation have downloaded that Message (marked as `Delivered`).
 You can then choose to mark any Message as `Read` once it is actually displayed in the UI.

 * **Conversation Metadata**

  If you want to store additional information about a Conversation that won't be changing very often, you can use Metadata.
 Each Conversation has its own Map where you can define any String Key / Value pair to set data that would otherwise be difficult to capture.
 Examples would include setting a Topic, "Liking" or "Favoriting" specific Message IDs in that Conversation, or setting GUI elements (such as visual themes) that are unique to that Conversation.

 * **Typing Indicators**

  With LayerKit, you can drive changes to the UI based on whether the other participants in a Conversation are typing or not.
 When a user is inputting text, you simply send a typing indcator to the Conversation, and all other participants will be notified as to which users are actively typing.